rusticbison/website/_posts/2017-11-03-hardfork-attack.md

-Some people are confused about Bitcoin.
-To be clear, there’s only one Bitcoin software client, and that’s located in this repository on Github:
+There seems to be some confusion about Bitcoin, so this post aims to clear up that confusion.
+To be clear, there’s only one Bitcoin, it is located in this repository on Github:

 [https://github.com/bitcoin/bitcoin](https://github.com/bitcoin/bitcoin)

+The code in that repository is what goes into the official Bitcoin software client.
+You can download it here: [https://bitcoin.org/en/download](https://bitcoin.org/en/download)

 This exact software client defines the rules of the Bitcoin network.
 This is Bitcoin. *Nothing else is Bitcoin*.